 Prorogation (pronounced 'pro-ro-ga-tion') marks the end of a parliamentary session.
 It is the formal name given to the period between the end of a session of Parliament and the State Opening of Parliament that begins the next session.
 The parliamentary session may also be prorogued for a short time before Parliament is dissolved, ahead of a general election.

 How is prorogation marked?

-The Queen formally prorogues Parliament on the advice of the Privy Council.
+The King formally prorogues Parliament on the advice of the Privy Council.

-Prorogation usually takes the form of an announcement, on behalf of the Queen, read in the House of Lords.
+Prorogation usually takes the form of an announcement, on behalf of the King, read in the House of Lords.
 As with the State Opening, it is made to both Houses and the Speaker of the House of Commons and MPs attend the Lords chamber to listen to the speech.

 The same announcement is then read out by the Speaker in the Commons.
 Following this both the House of Commons and House of Lords are officially prorogued and will not meet again until the State Opening of Parliament.